matthewturk/2019-10-30-ischool-volume-grammar/volume-grammar.md

 * Our house functions a specific way, and can only be navigated a certain way

-*Have our house, but with a blue dot moving from one end of the house to other, in a zig zag fashion (I hope that made sense)*

 ---

 ## Software Renovation

 * Developing an ontology-like layer onto yt

-*Image layer: have out yt house, but with a blue line going along the floor.
-Or, have the foundation/floor as bar, and several ‘houses’ over top.
-These could also be the icons:*

 ---